 ERVs - function, and creationist confusion

 The parts of the ERV that cells especially love to co-opt for their own use are the LTRs because they are rich in promoters.
 The LTRs are central in the attempts to discredit this evidence for human evolution which I will discuss shortly.
 It turns out that about 8% of the human genome is made up of ERVs.
-That’s 8% of about 3 billion nucleotide pairs in the DNA “rungs of the ladder”; a huge part of human genomes.
-Most of these by far are single LTRs since the other viral genes have degraded so much over time.
+That’s 8% of about 3 billion nucleotide pairs in the DNA “rungs of the ladder” - a huge part of human genomes and 440,000 ERVs are present in our genome.
+Most of these by far are single LTRs since it's common for the two LTRs to loop back on one another to fuse into a single solo LTR.
 There are however, some fully sequenced ERVs with all the genes present.
-When reading the literature, it is often written that ERVs have functions, but note that they are talking about only LTRs nearly all the time.
+When reading the literature, it is often written that ERVs have functions, but note that they are talking about only LTRs nearly all the time, or a gag or env viral gene.
 A fully functional ERV is not present because if it was it would be called a provirus; an active retrovirus in the host DNA.
-And ERVs are dead retroviruses by definition that have been endogenized.
+And ERVs are dead retroviruses by definition that have been endogenized, or spread throughout the population most often after millions of years.
 Most of the 8% are LTR-retrotransposons.
 These can no longer make new infectious retroviruses and have the sequence LTR-gag-pol-LTR.
-As you can see they lack the env genes.
+As you can see they lack the env gene.
 But they can jump around in and out of the host genome and are a type of transposon.
-Thus, when an article notes that an ERV has function, they are usually referring to only a LTR component, a part left over from an ERV, and not the entire ERV.
+Thus, when an article notes that an ERV has function, they are usually referring to only an LTR component, a part left over from an ERV, and not the entire ERV.
 Same with co-opted env or gag genes.

 Stop - Let Me Up For Air!

 Let’s summarize some points so far.